apache/amoro/README.md

     - `amoro-ams-api` contains ams thrift api and common interfaces
     - `amoro-ams-dashboard` is the dashboard frontend for ams
     - `amoro-ams-server` is the backend server for ams
-    - `amoro-ams-optimizer` provides default optimizer implementation
+    - `amoro-optimizer` provides default optimizer implementation
 - `amoro-mixed-format` provides Mixed format implementation
     - `amoro-mixed-format-hive` integrates with Apache Hive and implements Mixed Hive format
     - `amoro-mixed-format-flink` provides Flink connectors for Mixed format tables (use amoro-flink-runtime for a shaded version)